Duelfer-Solutions/duelfer-solutions.github.io/_posts/2025-04-16-lessons-learned-road-to-appExchange.markdown

 - **Salesforce Code Analyzer in GitHub Actions** to catch things proactively.
 Plus, the Salesforce Code Analyzer documentation is required as part of the submission.
 - **Strict enforcement of CRUD/FLS and documented tests**
 - **ApexDoc Documentation annotations** added from the start to ensure the codebase is well documented.
-- **Thinking through the demo experience**, which will need to be clean and convincing
+- **Thinking through the demo experience**, which will need to be clean and convincing.

 I think this phase will be a bit like preparing for an audit.
 You know your app works—but then you have to prove that it behaves safely, securely, and predictably under any org configuration.